Facebook Ads are a crucial part of any escape room marketing plan. It is one of the most effective ways to get more bookings and fill rooms.

 Getting started with Facebook Ads

-Facebook Ads Manager is an all-in-one tool for creating, managing and tracking ad campaign performance across the Facebook and Instagram ecosystem.
+Facebook Ads Manager is an all-in-one tool for creating, managing and tracking ad campaign performance across the Facebook and Instagram ecosystems.
 It includes a guided campaign creation tool, which you will use to set up a new ad campaign.

 The top level of the structure of a Facebook Ads campaign is the campaign itself.
 This is where you set your campaign objective (Ex: Conversions, traffic, brand awareness, etc).
 A campaign can only have one objective, so be sure to use different campaigns when you have different objectives to support or landing pages to test.